-Off the great room is the master bedroom suite.
+Welcome to our great room and just off the main living area is the master bedroom suite.
 The outer hall is highly visible and leads to a guest bath.
-This can be seen opposite the mudroom and I felt it needed some oomph to balance the room.
+This can be seen opposite the mudroom and I felt it needed some oomph to balance the mudroom.

 I was still figuring out where to put furniture pieces and actually prefer the area empty.
-The first thing I did was to remove the frosted glass and ivy hall light for something more “us”.
+The first thing I did was to remove the ivy hall light for something more “us”.
+The ivy light went home with my Mom and Dad.
 I chose a gooseneck farmhouse style light fixture and swapped it out by myself with my newly learned electrical skills 🙂

 I decided I wanted to add some texture to the wall.
 The mudroom was painted a bright white and I wanted to echo that with a white wall in the hallway.
 I used wood planks to shiplap the wall.